 For those Indigenous artists who work in remote communities in relative isolation, geographical barriers can impact having a direct say in how they would like to see their practice supported or in accessing an audience/market.
 The Atlantic Public Arts Funders are looking to improve lines of communication with indigenous artists across Atlantic Canada, leading to more responsive programming and support mechanisms.

 Who is invited to attend?
 Petapan: First Light is open to Indigenous artists and arts practitioners of all artistic disciplines across Atlantic Canada.

 When does the Symposium take place?
-Petapan: First Light will take place June 17-19, 2016, with an Opening Reception on the evening of June 16.
+Petapan: First Light will take place June 13-16, 2019.

 Where does the Symposium take place?
 The symposium will take place at the Alt Hotel in downtown St. John’s, NL.
 The visual art exhibit will be featured in the Eastern Edge Gallery, and the performance showcase will be held at Memorial University’s D.F.
 Cook Recital Hall.